mberz2/mberz2.github.io/README.md

 This repository/page serves a professional website and resume.
 Primarily this site will feature a variety of work and information related to the past few years of my studies at Portland State University majoring in Computer Science.

+The site is built using HTML and CSS with limited Bootstrap Framework (for grids + flexboxes).
+Animationes are scripted using a combinatio nof JavaScript and Jquery.

 Below you will find a rough outline of what sections I will complete, as well as some meaningful updates.

 ### To-Do/List